psaintmalo/PVU-WeatherBoy/README.md

 * Automatically fetch the weather data if possible
 * Recommend using a greenhouse depending on the average impact and a safety margin
 * Show a summary of all recommendation towards the plant types
-* Sort output by most to least effected
+* Sort output by most to the least effected

 ## Using selenium (Deprecated)